toazbenj/race_simulation/README.md

 Pareto optimal solutions.
 We implement this approach in a racing competition between agents with heterogeneous cost structures, resulting in fewer collision incidents with a minimal decrease in performance.

-Note that this repository has been updated since the publication and some branches are under active construction.
-Main is the branch that will always be kept stable with new features as they come in.
-The legacy_mecc2025 branch is the frozen state of the code as of the publication date.
-The experimental and sembas branches are where new features are currently being developed (and are not safe places for mortals to tarry).

 ## Installation